Flying Blue Cost Per Mile (CPM) Explained

 If you acquire miles from multiple sources, calculate your weighted average to understand your true cost basis:

-Weighted CPM = Total Spent (all sources) ÷ Total Miles (all sources)
+Weighted CPM = Total Spent (all sources) ÷ Total miles (all sources)

 📊 Portfolio Example